 - Data Collection and Analysis

-Our staff are continually collecting and analyzing data in order to better understand trafficking trends and networks.
+Our staff members are continually collecting and analyzing data in order to better understand trafficking trends and networks.
 This is crucial in helping to improve our operations, prosecute traffickers, and identify targets for investigations.

 - Prosecution and Conviction